The State in North Africa

 Luis Martinez is a Senior Research Fellow at CERI Sciences Po in Paris.
 He has been Visiting Professor at Columbia University, New York (2000–2001) and at the University of Montréal (2007–2008).
 A political scientist and a specialist on the Maghreb and the Middle East, his books include The Algerian Civil War, 1990–1998, The Libyan Paradox, The Enigma of Islamist Violence (co-edited with A. Blom and L. Bucaille), and The Violence of Petro-Dollar Regimes: Algeria, Iraq and Libya.

 ‘An insightful political history of the states of North Africa from independence to the turmoil of the present day, shedding much-needed light on the crucial factors that challenge their national cohesion and development.
-A welcome addition to the debates about Arab politics after the uprisings.’ — Frédéric Volpi, Department of Islamic and Middle Eastern Studies, University of Edinburgh
+A welcome addition to the debates about Arab politics after the uprisings.’ — Frédéric Volpi, Professor of Islamic and Middle Eastern Studies, University of Edinburgh